ehorodyski-ionic/cap-tutorial-local-plugin/docs/designing-api.md

 | `lock`        | `{ orientation: OrientationLockType }` | `Promise<void>`                                    |
 | `unlock`      |                                        | `Promise<void>`                                    |

 TypeScript provides us with definitions for the `OrientationType` and `OrientationLockType` types, which is super convenient!
+Both types contain the following values, which we'll make use of: `portrait-primary`, `portrait-secondary` (upside down), `landscape-primary` and `landscape-secondary` (upside down).

 There are a few notes about our `ScreenOrientation` API: